 Over the past four years, EPIC has awarded over £30,000 in micro-grants to 84 care-experienced young people, enabling them to take significant steps toward independence, resilience and long-term social participation.

-The EPIC Charity - Bristol was established in 2021 by employees of Bristol City Council who between them have lived experiences of the care system as well as passion for developing access to opportunities for children in care and care leavers.
+We launched with a simple mission: create brighter moments for Bristol’s care-experienced community.
+EPIC was established by employees of Bristol City Council who have lived experience of the care system and a passion for developing access opportunities for children in care and care leavers.

-We continue to approve grants and expand our trustee board by welcoming two new young trustee members.
-We pride ourselves in our commitment to diversity, striving to ensure our board reflects and represents the children and young people we serve.
+Our impact grew.
+We awarded 20 grants and welcomed two young trustees, strengthening our commitment to a board that truly reflects the children and young people we serve.

 Would you like to become a trustee?